kanyijohn/counter_app/README.md

 # counter_app
-A simple count app created using React
+A simple state-driven count app created using React